 Meanwhile his co-conspirators oversaw a plan to plant “the best and the brightest” of Nazi youth as sleeper agents around the world.
 Johann Von Tiebolt was one of those children.
-Headquartered in South America, this long-reaching conspiracy would be run by Nazi war criminals in hiding and by new disciples to the Nazi philosophy.
+Headquartered in South America, this far-reaching and decades-spanning conspiracy would be run by Nazi war criminals in hiding and by new disciples to the Nazi philosophy.

 Noel Holcroft slowly comes to realize all of this but becomes less and less able to do anything about it.
 Although he starts out searching for the now-adult children of his father’s co-conspirators, the escalating violence he encounters every step of the way forces him into actions which wind up marking him as an international fugitive.

 Holcroft’s odyssey in South America to find the Von Tiebolts gets him caught in the middle of intrigues between wealthy Nazi fugitives, remnants of the ODESSA network and international Nazi hunters.
 Out of necessity Noel acquires the survival skills to keep himself alive, aided by Johann Von Tiebolt’s beautiful sister Helden, who becomes Holcroft’s love interest.